Hikawadai Station: History

 The station opened on 24 June 1983, on the Yūrakuchō Line.
 Fukutoshin Line services commenced on 14 June 2008.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 Chest-height platform edge doors were installed in August 2010.

+In 2026 Hikawadai station is planned to have the first Tokyo Metro "Thrilling Elevator" designed to provide a more immersive elevator experience.